Flawless Physio Logo

 Peroneal Tendonitis Treatments

-Massages such as sports and deep tissue massage for Peroneal Tendonitis aren’t classified as a primary form of treatment.
-Still, a massage or a massage gun can provide pain relief from Peroneal Tendonitis.
-Foam rolling is another form of self-massage that can be used for pain relief.
 Peroneal Tendonitis Taping involves applying a rigid taping to the ankle can help reduce Peroneal Tendon pain levels as it shortens the tendon.
 As a result, it doesn’t have to work as hard.
-KT Tape has been shown to have minimal to no effect on Peroneal Tendonitis.
+Therapist may do this by applying a simple heel lock in a neutral position, while KT Tape has been shown to have minimal to no effect on Peroneal Tendonitis.

 Surgery for Peroneal Tendonitis surgery is rare.
 The most common type of surgery performed by a Foot & Ankle Orthopaedic Consultant for this is a Peroneal tendon debridement.
-When it is recommended, this is generally for very painful tendonitis that has failed all other forms of treatment.
-It is usually followed by 6-8 weeks of Physical Therapy.
+When recommended, this is generally for very painful tendonitis that has failed all other forms of treatment.
+It is usually followed by 8-12 weeks of Physical Therapy.

 Physiotherapy with James McCormack